 Our treatment options include the best standard-of-care approaches as well as investigational therapies offered through participation in clinical trials.

-Treatment options include conventional approaches as well as investigational therapies developed by our research faculty.
-Gene therapy, novel vaccine therapies and new monoclonal antibodies, as well as new stem cell transplantation techniques are among the newer treatment options we can now offer some patients.
+Gene therapy, novel vaccine therapies and monoclonal antibodies, as well as new stem cell transplantation techniques are among the newer treatment options we can now offer some patients.
 There have also been significant advances in radiation oncology for lymphoma, including involved site radiotherapy, which is better at sparing cardiac and pulmonary tissue.

 Although a cancer diagnosis can be frightening, there are many new therapies and potential cures for cancers of the blood and lymphatic system.
-At UC San Diego Health, our internally recognized specialists will develop a treatment plan designed for you.
+At UC San Diego Health, our nationally recognized specialists will develop a treatment plan tailored to you.

-Dr. Thomas Kipps of UC San Diego.
-Learn more about the Blood Cancer Research Fund.
+Dr. Thomas Kipps of UC San Diego Health.